osu-itis/ansible-scriptbox/README.md

     version: changeme_to_sha1_hash_or_tag_name
 ```

+### Configuration for Perl Environments

+`DBD::Oracle` requires Oracle instant client to be installed.
+Before running this playbook, [download the required packages from Oracle](http://www.oracle.com/technetwork/topics/linuxx86-64soft-092277.html) for `basic`, `devel`, `odbc`, and `sqlplus` and place them in `/tmp/` on your local machine.
+Then, update the appropriate `group_vars` file with the correct filenames.

 ## Inventory

-We have separated production and staging hosts into separate inventory files:
+We have separated production and staging hosts into different inventory files:
 * `inventory/prod`
 * `inventory/stage`